arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-flashing/content.md

 Unplug and then plug in the Portenta X8 to your computer.

-***After flashing you will need to wait 10 secs, until the Portenta X8 blue LED starts blinking, this means the boot was successful***
+***After booting you will need to wait 10 secs, until the Portenta X8 blue LED starts blinking, this means the boot was successful***

 ## Troubleshooting